-FOR THE YEAR ENDING 2015
+FOR THE YEAR ENDING 2017

-INTRODUCTION
+LOUDOUN WATER INTRODUCTION

 Loudoun Water is pleased to present your drinking water quality annual report.
-The information contained in this report is based on data collected and reported to Virginia Department of Health in 2015, unless otherwise noted.
+The information contained in this report is based on data collected and reported to Virginia Department of Health in 2017, unless otherwise noted.
 Annual dissemination of this report is required under the federal Safe Drinking Water Act (SDWA).
 Established to safeguard the quality of drinking water across the United States, the SDWA establishes contaminant level limits in drinking water.
 These limits are represented in this report as MCLs, or Maximum Contaminant Levels.
 A glossary of helpful definitions is listed on the following page.

 Based on rigorous sampling, the data tables prepared for this report provide important information about the quality of your drinking water throughout the year.
-On page 16, Table One shows the quality of the water as it flows within the Loudoun Water distribution system; and on page 17, Table Two shows the quality of the water as it leaves the two treatment plants that supply our water.
+On page 14, Table One shows the quality of the water as it flows within the Loudoun Water distribution system; and on page 15, Table Two shows the quality of the water as it leaves the two treatment plants that supply our water, and Table Three, on page 16, reflects the quality of the water specific to ozonation treatment.